Visualization of nuclear many-body correlations with the most probable configuration of nucleons: Results and discussion

 \section{Results and discussion}

 We test the $|\Psi|^2$-maximization method with nuclear wave functions of light $N=Z$ nuclei obtained by microscopic theories.

-In the case of nuclear many-body system, due to the short-range and attractive natures of the nucleon-nucleon force, it is reasonable to assume that the maximum of $\rho_{d_s=0}^{(N)}$ is the global maximum of $\rho^{(N)}$.
+Due to the short-range and attractive natures of the nucleon-nucleon force, it is reasonable to assume for the nuclear ground states that the maximum of $\rho_{d_s=0}^{(N)}$ is the global maximum of $\rho^{(N)}$.
 Thus we will show in this section only the maximum of $\rho^{(N)}_0$ for all the systems that we examine (see Appendix \ref{app:ds} for $d_s$ dependence of the maximum value of $\rho_{d_s}^{(N)}$ for $^{20}$Ne nucleus as an example).
 The neutron-proton formalism is employed in the present framework, and the half of the spins are fixed to be up and the other half down each for neutron and proton sector.